F. Javier Gutiérrez: Before the Fall

 In 2009, Before the Fall was included in third place in the 2008 Hollywood International Watch List.

 Rings

 Gutiérrez directed the sequel Rings (2017), the third installment and direct sequel to The Ring (2002), of the U.S. Ring franchise.
 It was produced by Walter F. Parkes and Laurie MacDonald for Paramount Pictures.
 The film was released in the United States on February 3, 2017, opened #2 in the domestic box office, and grossed $83 million worldwide against its $25 million budget.

+The Wait

+Gutiérrez’s film The Wait in which he wrote and directed is scheduled for a VOD release on October 4, 2024.